-- 125 ml Rachel's Organic Greek Style yogurt full fat is best
+- 120 ml (½ cup) Greek yogurt - - full fat is best

-- 125 g plain/all purpose flour plus extra for rolling
+- 120 g (1 cup) plain (all purpose) flour - plus extra for rolling

-- 1/2 tsp baking powder
+- ½ tsp baking powder

 - pinch of salt

-- 1 tbsp vegetable oil
+- 1 tbsp sunflower oil

-Garlic Chilli Shrimp:
+Garlic Chilli Prawns:

-- 1 tsp butter
+- 1 tsp unsalted butter

-- 1 tsp olive oil or vegetable oil
+- 1 tsp sunflower oil

-- 1 red chilli chopped
+- 1 red chilli - finely chopped

 - 3 cloves of garlic - peeled and minced

-- 28 shrimp/king prawns de-veined
+- 28 king prawns - de-veined

-- 1/2 tsp paprika
+- ½ tsp paprika

 - pinch of salt

-- small bunch of coriander
+- small bunch of coriander (cilantro)

-- 75 g fresh spinach
+- 75 g (2 cups) fresh spinach

 - First make the Greek yogurt dip by combining all the dip ingredients in a small bowl.
 Give it a mix, then cover and place in the fridge whilst you make the rest of the meal.

 - Mix together using your hands or a dough hook until all of the ingredients are combined.
 It should only take a minute or two.

 - Repeat with the remaining balls of dough, stacking the rolled out flatbreads with a sheet of non-stick baking parchment between each flatbread (make sure none of the flatbread is touching another one as they will stick - even if they're well floured).

 - Brush a large griddle with the oil and heat until very hot.
 Place the flatbreads on the griddle and cook for approx. 2 minutes on each side - until they have griddle lines and puff up slightly.

 - Melt the butter and oil in a frying pan and add the chillies and garlic.
 Cook on a low-medium heat for 30 seconds until fragrant (don't cook any longer or the garlic may burn).

-- Place the flatbreads onto a plate, add the fresh spinach and top with the shrimp.
+- Place the flatbreads onto a plate, add the fresh spinach and top with the prawns.
 Drizzle the garlic/chilli oil from the pan over the top, and then spoon on a little of the Greek yogurt dip.